Radial Duality Part II: Applications and Algorithms: A Motivating Setting of Polyhedral Constraints

 Classic optimization algorithms that preserve feasibility at every iteration tend to have much higher iteration costs.
 Here we compare with three of the most standard first-order methods that enforce feasibility: projected gradient descent (or rather, projected gradient ascent)

 an accelerated projected gradient method

-and the Frank-Wolfe method\footnote{Quadratic programming was, in fact, the original motivating setting for the Frank-Wolfe algorithm~\cite{Frank1956}.} with stepsize sequence $\beta_k>0$
+and the Frank-Wolfe method\footnote{Quadratic programming was the original motivating setting for Frank-Wolfe~\cite{Frank1956}.} with stepsize sequence $\beta_k>0$

 All three of these methods require solving a subproblem at each iteration.
 The projected gradient and accelerated gradient methods require repeated projection onto the polyhedron $\{x\mid Ax\leq b\}$, which is itself an instance of~\eqref{eq:qp} specialized to $Q=I$.
 The Frank-Wolfe method requires repeatedly solving a linear program over this polyhedron.
-Both of these operations are far more expensive than the matrix-vector products required by the radial subgradient and smoothing methods but may allow them to have a greater improvement in objective value per iteration\footnote{There are other QP solvers like OSQP~\cite{osqp} that also only rely on cheap matrix operations, but such operator splitting methods do not maintain a feasible solution at each iteration.
-Hence they cannot be compared as directly.}.
+Both of these operations are far more expensive than the matrix-vector products required by the radial subgradient and smoothing methods but may allow them to have a greater improvement in objective value per iteration.

 To weigh this tradeoff, we consider running these five algorithms on synthetic quadratic programs given by drawing two matrices $A\in \RR^{m\times n}$ and $P\in\RR^{n\times 100}$ and a vector $c\in\RR^n$ with i.i.d.~Guassian entries and setting $Q=PP^T$ and all $b_i=1$.
-Then we run each algorithm for $30$ minutes on instances of size $(n,m)\in\{(100,400),(400,1600),(1600,6400)\}$.
-Our numerical experiments are conducted on a four-core Intel i7-6700 CPU using Julia 1.4.1 and Gurobi 9.0.3 to solve any subproblems\footnote{The source code is available at github.com/bgrimmer/Radial-Duality-QP-Example}.
-For each method, we set $x_0=0$ and use the following choice of stepsizes: the projected and accelerated gradient methods use $L=\lambda_{max}(Q)$, the Frank-Wolfe method uses an exact linesearch $\beta_k=\min\left(\frac{\nabla f(x_k)^T(\tilde x_{k+1}-x_k)}{\|P^T(\tilde x_{k+1}-x_k)\|^2},1\right) $, the radial subgradient method uses the Polyak stepsize $\alpha_k=\frac{f^\Gamma(y_k)-d^*}{\|\zeta_k'\|^2}$, and the radial smoothing method fixes $L_\eta=0.1\max\{\|a_i/b_i\|^2\}/\eta$ and $\eta\in\{10^{-8},10^{-8},10^{-6}\}$ for each of our three problem sizes.
+Then we run each algorithm for $30$ minutes on instances of size $(n,m)\in\{(400,1600),(800,3200),(1600,6400)\}$.
+Our numerical experiments are conducted on a four-core Intel i7-6700 CPU using Julia 1.4.1 and Gurobi { 9.1.1} to solve any subproblems\footnote{The source code is available at github.com/bgrimmer/Radial-Duality-QP-Example}.
+For each method, we set $x_0=0$ and use the following choice of stepsizes: the projected and accelerated gradient methods use $L=\lambda_{max}(Q)$, the Frank-Wolfe method uses an exact linesearch $\beta_k=\min\left(\frac{\nabla f(x_k)^T(\tilde x_{k+1}-x_k)}{\|P^T(\tilde x_{k+1}-x_k)\|^2},1\right) $, the radial subgradient method uses the Polyak stepsize $\alpha_k=\frac{f^\Gamma(y_k)-d^*}{\|\zeta_k'\|^2}$, and the radial smoothing method fixes $L_\eta=0.1\max\{\|a_i/b_i\|^2\}/\eta$ and $\eta\in\{10^{-8},5\times 10^{-7},10^{-7}\}$ for each of our three problem sizes.

-The best primal objective value seen by each method is shown in realtime in Figure~\ref{fig:qp-comparison}.
-First, we remark on the total number of iterations completed by each method in the allotted half hour, shown in the following table.